Media Management

 - Navigate to the Videos section

-- Click the "Add Video" button and select "Upload File"
+- Click the "Add Video" button

 - Add metadata during upload (title, description, tags)